Keep Your Family’s Health On Track This Spring Break

 While vacation is a time for fun and relaxation, it’s important to remember to pack healthy habits with you this spring break.
 It can be challenging to stay committed to a healthy lifestyle while on vacation.
 But whether your family is heading to the beach or planning a local staycation, there are easy ways to make sure you don’t stray too far.

-Vince McKinnon, wellness and engagement center operations manager for Blue Cross Blue Shield of Michigan, says scheduling family activities like walking along the beach looking for seashells, swimming, water skiing, volleyball and basketball can help structure the vacation around being active.
+Vince McKinnon, wellness manager for Blue Cross Blue Shield of Michigan, says scheduling family activities like walking along the beach looking for seashells, swimming, water skiing, volleyball and basketball can help structure the vacation around being active.

 For families vacationing at home, McKinnon recommends going to local parks or visiting a recreation center for indoor swimming, basketball, volleyball or other activities.